clementinise/kc-unicorn/README.md

 ## qb-lapdance is heavily configurable:
 * **Config.Framework**
 Choose which framework your server is using so qb-lapdance can work with it [standalone, [esx](https://github.com/esx-framework/es_extended/tree/v1-final), [qb-core](https://forum.cfx.re/t/qbcore-framework/4116674)]
+* **Config.Text**
+2D, 3D, Better3D, None (Set the one you like to suit your server, the performance difference is mostly non-existant)
 * **Config.LapDanceCost**
 Set the cost of the lap dance
 * **Config.ThrowCost**